 Are a doula and midwife the same thing?
 What's the difference?

 No, they are actually two completely different roles, but they work great together.
 The easiest way to explain this is a midwife is a healthcare provider who has medical training and catches the babies (or just patiently watches and is there if needed 😉).
 A doula doesn't do any of the medical stuff.
-Instead, a doula is the non-medical, continuous labor support person who can focus on the needs and support of the birthing person at all times without the interruptions of having to do the medical stuff.
+Instead, a doula is the non-medical, continuous labor support person who can focus on the needs and support of the birthing woman at all times without the interruptions of having to do the medical stuff.
 This is why a doula is a great addition to your birth support team, even if you're birthing with a midwife.

 How does a doula improve birth outcomes?